 Albert L. Williams Professor

 of Biomedical Informatics

-Overview
+Overview and Significance

-Allosteric regulation is an essential component of protein functionality and regulation.
-However, a full understanding of a protein’s allosteric behavior is not possible without first identifying the essential residues responsible for such behavior.
-We plan to use models of large-scale protein conformational changes in order to identify such allosteric residues.
-In particular, knowledge of conformational changes will be used as input to a biophysics-based formalism for identifying allosteric residues that can act as surface cavities or information flow bottlenecks.
-In addition, we will develop a software tool that enables users to perform this analysis on their own proteins of interest.
-While our tool will be fundamentally 3D-structural in nature, computational efficiency will be a priority in our tool’s implementation, thereby enabling the analysis of structures on a large scale.
-In particular, this high-throughput approach should make it possible to study general and large-scale properties of allosteric residues across the Protein Databank.
+Allostery, the process by which conformational information regulates protein activity, is an essential component of protein functionality and regulation.
+However, it is not possible to define a protein’s allosteric behavior without first identifying the essential residues that are responsible for such behavior.
+The current state-of-the-art tools for identifying allosteric residues are limited in scale and scope, leaving our predictions of protein behavior fundamentally incomplete.
+To overcome these barriers, we propose to develop an entirely new approach based on mathematical models of large-scale protein conformational changes to identify and predict such allosteric residues, enabling the first [please fill in as needed].
+Our project will entail the objectives described below.
+A set of well-described conformational changes will be used as input to a biophysics-based formalism for identifying allosteric residues that can act as surface cavities or information flow bottlenecks.
+We will then use this formalism as a framework to develop a software tool that enables users to perform this analysis on their own proteins of interest.
+While our tool will be fundamentally 3D-structural in nature, we are prioritizing computational efficiency in our tool’s implementation, enabling the tool to carry out structural analyses on a large scale and without high-power computing.
+This approach will enable the biophysics community to study general and large-scale properties of allosteric residues across the Protein Databank.
+We anticipate that this work will broadly inform physical biology…

-Context & Significance
+Background and Context

-Many sources evolutionary pressure act on proteins, and these pressures are fundamental to function and regulation.
-An integrated view of these evolutionary pressures necessarily includes structural constrains such as residue packing, protein-protein interactions, and stability.
-However, it must also include information relevant to the conformational changes and dynamic ensembles of configurations.
+Many sources of evolutionary pressure act on proteins, and these pressures are fundamental to protein function and regulation.
+An integrated view of these evolutionary pressures necessarily includes structural constraints such as residue packing, protein-protein interactions, and stability.
+However, conformational changes and the dynamic sets of configurations are critical for predicting protein evolution and function.

-The underlying energetic landscape responsible for the relative distributions of alternative conformations is dynamic in nature: allosteric signals or other external changes may reconfigure and reshape the landscape, thereby shifting the relative populations of states within an ensemble.1 Landscape theory thus provides the conceptual underpinnings necessary to describe how proteins change behavior and shape under changing conditions.
+The energetic landscape that affects protein conformations is dynamic in nature; allosteric signals and other external changes may reconfigure and reshape the landscape, thereby shifting the relative populations of states within an ensemble of structural configurations.1 Landscape theory thus provides the conceptual underpinnings necessary to describe how the behavior and shape of proteins will change under varying conditions.
 A primary driving force behind the evolution of these landscapes is the need to efficiently regulate activity in response to changing cellular contexts, thereby making allostery and conformational change essential components of protein evolution.

-Given the importance of allosteric regulation, several methods have been devised for the identification of likely allosteric residues.
-Many of these methods rely on direct measures of conservation2 or co-evolution3-8, or they may otherwise use structure to identify residues exclusively either on the surface2,9-11 or focus on the protein interior.12,13 Though valuable, many of these approaches may be limited in terms of scale (the numbers of proteins which may be feasibly investigated) or the class of residues to which the method is tailored (surface or interior).
-Using models of protein conformational change, we propose to develop a framework to predict allosteric residues at both the surface and interior, and we intend to make the computational efficiency of this framework a priority, thereby enabling high-throughput analysis for many proteins, and thus better enabling the elucidation of general properties of allosteric residues.
-This framework would directly incorporate information regarding protein structure and dynamics.
-Given that knowledge of protein dynamics would be so integral to this framework, we also plan to develop a pipeline for identifying alternative conformations of proteins throughout the Protein Data Bank.
-Once we identify likely allosteric residues within this set of dynamic proteins, we may study biophysical and evolutionary features of the identified allosteric hotspots in a straightforward fashion.
-Finally, our framework will be made available through a tool to enable users to submit their own structures for analysis, and we anticipate that this newly introduced tool will serve as a valuable addition to our existing suite of software tools for the analysis of protein motions.
+Given the importance of allosteric regulation, several methods have been devised to identify residues that are likely to be allosteric.
+Many of these methods rely on direct measures of conservation2 or co-evolution3-8 or otherwise use structure to identify residues exclusively either on the surface2,9-11 or on the protein interior.12,13 Though valuable, many of these approaches are limited in terms of scale (the number of proteins that can be feasibly investigated) or the class of residues to which the method is tailored (i.e., surface or interior residues).
+Therefore, our predictions of protein evolution and function are fundamentally limited.

-Plans & Objectives
+Scientific Approach and Objectives